 Note: This document has been translated from the Japanese original only for reference purposes.
 In the event of any discrepancy between this translation and the Japanese original, the original shall prevail.
 The Company assumes no responsibility for this translation or for any direct, indirect or consequential damage arising from this translation.

-Disclosure through the Internet regarding Notice of the 10th Annual General Meeting of Shareholders
+Notice of the 16th Annual General Meeting of Shareholders